 a classical unit where tonality integrates into atonality and classical into industrial, using digitally processed instrumentation and synthetic sounds.
 This album was performed live in December 1999 at the Prague Industrial Festival (Galerie Exodus) under the patronage of the

 Open Society Fund, which provided the grant.
-Both the second and third symphonies were released after light revision on CDr in 2003.
+Both the second and third symphonies were released after light revision in 2003.

 be understood as a sort of filling of the gap between Christ’s death and laying into the grave, the process which is not given much space in the bible.
 The atmosphere created here is a deeply immersive and sharply painful experience,